MI7J/mangos/sql/additions/readme.txt

     cp 93 - Fixed health amount of creature summoned by spell 16190.
 Patch provided by Insider cp 94 - Fix crush in ThreatManager (from Wowka321) cp 95 - ACHIEVEMENT_FLAG_HIDDEN implement (from Wowka321)
+    cp 96 - Removed wrong flag used in dbc for spell 27827.
+Patch provided by Insider